phoenixthrush/AniWorld-Downloader/README.md

 - [ ] Optimize performance to reduce requests and eliminate duplicate function calls.
 - [ ] Add support for Doodstream.

-Sure!
-Here’s a restructured version of your FAQ section that organizes the information into clearer subsections for better readability.

 ## FAQ

 ### Providers